Pointing Accuracy Improvements for the South Pole Telescope with Machine Learning: Current Pointing Methods

 \subsection{Pointing for EHT Observations}

 EHT observations with the SPT require stricter pointing than normal SPT CMB survey data.
-The EHT receiver installed in the SPT is separate from the SPT-3G receiver and consists of a single-pixel superconducting mixer receiver \citep{kim18b}.
+The EHT receiver installed in the SPT is separate from the SPT-3G receiver and consists of a single-pixel superconducting mixer receiver \cite{kim18b}.
 Since there is only a single receiver pixel and scientific observations do not include raster scanning, the SPT must point with accurate online parameters to measure the target signal.
 Pointing corrections cannot be implemented offline as they are for CMB observations.

 Additionally, pointing the SPT for EHT observations is difficult because we expect there to be different optimal values for pointing model parameters than during CMB observations and we must determine those values.
-In particular, we expect optimal values for $\afive$ and $\asix$ that differ between EHT and SPT-3G operating modes because they utilize separate receivers with separate optical mirrors.
+The EHT and SPT-3G receivers are housed simultaneously in the receiver cabin, although they cannot observe in tandem as they use separate, conflicting optical mirrors.
+Thus, we expect constant offsets in $\afive$ and $\asix$ to be the primary difference between EHT and SPT-3G operating modes.
 The mirrors used for EHT are installed for each observation campaign and removed thereafter, so we expect the optimal values of $\afive$ and $\asix$ to change between each installation.
-In addition, we still expect $\afour$ and $\asix$ to vary due to structural deformations as described in Section \ref{sec:var_point}.
+In addition, we still expect $\afour$ and $\asix$ to vary due to structural deformations as described in Section~\ref{sec:var_point}.

 To aid in collecting pointing offset data, the EHT receiver has a digital spectrometer that we use to make observations of either sources with prominent carbon monoxide emission lines or bright thermal sources like planets.
 The spectrometer is used to raster scan over these sources and create maps which are then fit with a two-dimensional Gaussian to measure pointing offsets.